 - More than 76% of recruiters use text messaging to confirm these scheduled interviews.

-Considering 81% of those who own a cell phone use them to text, it is an easy, quick, and efficient way for recruiters to contact their candidates.
+Considering 81% of those who own a cellphone use them to text, it is an easy, quick, and efficient way for recruiters to contact their candidates.
 The question then is: do you lose quality face-to-face contact when your organization perpetuates digital communication?
 It’s not an uncommon practice for recruiters and candidates to communicate through text; in fact, 31% of them do so.
 The third point to consider, then, is the amount of time during the hiring process spent on a mobile device.
 You have to decide what kind of communication and how much of it you are willing to divulge to SMS.
 In most cases, SMS is not trackable, thus it’s difficult to report the efficacy of using text messaging to further candidates through the recruitment funnel.

 It largely depends on the talent pool.
 A predominantly younger demographic - i.e., Gen X and Millennials - would be more receptive to texting as a means of professional communication.
 A combined 43% of job seekers consider text messaging to be professional communication while 32% deem text messaging unprofessional.
 On the other hand, 19% say it is slightly unprofessional for recruiters to text job seekers.
-So, recruiters largely have to understand the industry, the company culture and the demographic of their candidates to decide whether or not SMS is a viable addition to their mobile recruitment strategy.
+So, recruiters largely have to understand the industry, the company culture, and the demographic of their candidates to decide whether or not SMS is a viable addition to their mobile recruitment strategy.
 One great way to find out is to offer the option to candidates themselves.
 Add mobile and SMS options to your job ads, or take a closer look at the traffic your website receives from mobile users.This just in: #textrecruiting – is it right for your business?
 Read now on @ClearCompany’s blog:

 Recruiters understand the proclivity towards text messaging, but choosing to add it to the recruitment strategy has many other factors involved.
-It is important to recognize that while Millennials have the mobile-addict stereotype, they are not the only a working generation who uses their mobile devices frequently.
+It is important to recognize that while Millennials have the mobile-addict stereotype, they are not the only working generation who uses their mobile devices frequently.
 Recruiters can also use an SMS strategy to engage Gen X candidates, as those under the age of 45 see text messaging as acceptable professional communication.
 Mobility is clearly a staple in the world of recruitment, but it’s your job to decide whether SMS is a viable addition to your mobile recruitment strategy.